This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A liver biopsy may be done to test your liver to confirm your condition.
 Your healthcare provider will use a very thin needle to remove a small piece of your liver.
 The liver sample will be sent to a lab for tests.

-- Fluid removal may be needed when the fluid in your abdomen prevents you from breathing easily.
+- Fluid removal may be needed if the fluid in your abdomen prevents you from breathing easily.
 A needle will be used to remove the fluid from your abdomen.
 You may need to have fluid removed several times.

 - Surgery may be used to place a shunt inside your liver.
 A shunt is a small tube used to help create a path for your blood to flow through.
 This will help reduce pressure buildup in your liver.